JoshuaPackMan/credit-card-website/README.md

 The website is live at https://ymfcardrewards.com/

-- The frontend is React, the backend is Express
+- The frontend is React, I'm utilizing an Express server open source template for the backend.

 This was deployed using an Ubuntu DigitalOcean Droplet.
 This involved: